 You will likely receive IV sedation for this procedure.
 A nurse will typically start an IV in the pre-op area prior to the procedure.
-You are then accompanied into a sterile procedure suite, and asked to lie face down or on your side on the exam table.
-Using X-ray guidance, the doctor places a small needle on each facet joint, near the medial branch nerve.
+You will then be accompanied into a sterile procedure suite, and asked to lie on the exam table.
+Using X-ray guidance, the doctor places a small needle near each genicular nerve.
 After the nerve is anesthetized with local anesthetic, an electrical current is used to create the ablation, or heat lesion.
-This nerve, once treated, will not be able to send as strong of a pain signal to the brain as it did before, giving yuy relief of your chronic neck or back pain.
+This nerve, once treated, will not be able to send as much of a pain signal to the brain as it did before, giving you relief of your chronic knee pain.